Gin-Quin/Fa/documentation/advanced/memory-management.md

 It's actually not true, for several reasons:

 - Fa still uses references most of the time, i.e. whenever it's safe (iterating over collections, aliases, relations).
 You actually only copy when you **should** copy.
-- Because of the structural typing approach of Fa, you will, most of the time, need to pick "fields" of objects, without requiring to copy of all it.
+- Because of the structural typing approach of Fa, you will, most of the time, need to pick "fields" of objects, without requiring you to copy all of it.

-If you come from a Typescript background, everytime you destructure function parameters, like this:
+If you come from a TypeScript background, every time you destructure function parameters, like this:

 ```ts
 function parametersAreCopied({ foo, bar }: { foo: string, bar: string }) {